-The future concept that this change could support could be to provide a single point of service within the Highlands community which residents whose wells had failed could access drinking water.
-This alternative may also require the construction of a new well, installation of water treatment equipment, construction of storage facilities, water system and water right permitting activities which are expected to range between 1.2 and 5 million dollars14 and span 12 to 36 months.
+A concept that this change supports would be to provide a single point of service within the Highlands community which residents whose wells had failed could access potable water.
+This alternative may also require the construction of a new well, installation of water treatment equipment, construction of storage facilities, water system and water right permitting activities which are expected to range between 1.2 and 5 million dollars18 and span 12 to 36 months.